davidkuda/python_pw_cli/README.md

-# Safely handle passwords on your Mac
+# Get pws on your machine with the keyboard.

-This repository will enable you to perform following actions:

-- Encrypt any file (geneartes key)
+### Features:

+- Copy data into clipboard

+### Todo:

-- Decrypt any file (needs key)
+- Encrypt / Decrypt creds file
-- Copy login and password into clipboard
+- copy username and pw into clipboard
+- crud operations:
     - Add new password
     - Update existing password
     - Remove pw

-The app may either use config parser (config.ini) and store data there, or it may store data inside JSON files.

-### Current Next steps:
-- Set up config.ini
-- Set up "get_pw" without encryption

-### Maybe / Someday:
-- Use toml? # python_pw_cli